Earned Leave Calculation: Should It Be Based on Gross Salary or Just the Basic Part?

 talentsorcerer

-Ritika.S.C: on monthly gross salary only.
+Ritika.S.C: On monthly gross salary only.
 Quite a few firms calculate it on the basic, but that leads to employee perception issues.

 fc.vadodara@nidrahotels.com

-Please refer your appointment letter or your leave policy to have a better understanding.
-If you do not have any, please get it done on urgent basis.
-With regards to your query my view/opinion is that if the employee would have availed the leave during employment then the employer would have paid him his gross salary so for encashment why to pay basic.
-This is purely my view
+Please refer to your appointment letter or your leave policy to gain a better understanding.
+If you do not have any, please get it done on an urgent basis.

 Ddoaba

-The leave policy can offer superior benefits but not inferior
+The leave policy can offer superior benefits but not inferior.

 talentsorcerer